benckx/jme-asset-viewer/README.md

 ## Run

 * **From the zip file:**
+  * On Windows:
-  * Uncompress and simply run the bat file `viewer.bat`
+    * Decompress and simply run the bat file `viewer.bat`
     * `viewer_skip_jme.bat` will skip the jMonkeyEngine default settings screen, and the app will load with the last settings you selected (only resolution is saved to the preferences file so far, but other settings should follow)
     * The ZIP file contains both the app JAR and a JRE for Java 8.
     * On the Windows 10 warning message, click "More Info", then "Run anyway".
+  * On Linux:
+    * Run the jar on Java 8.
 * **From source code:**
   * Run the Main file in your favorite IDE.